cjnaz/lanmonitor/README.md

             rest_of_line    Remainder of line after the 'user_host' from the config file line

     - Setup must return RTN_PASS, RTN_WARNING, or RTN_FAIL.
 If RTN_FAIL the setup failure is permanent and the item will not be monitored (retried again after a config file edit).
 If RTN_WARNING the setup will be retried on the next checking iteration, allowing for intermittent issues during setup.
 Warnings and Fails are logged.
     - Within setup, commands may optionally be executed on the target machine for determining setup specifics (see the `Service_plugin` for an example).
-NOTE that `have_access` (see next section) is NOT called before the setup calls, so setup failures might be due to network or ssh access issues to the target machine.
+NOTE that `check_LAN_access` (see next section) is NOT called before the setup calls, so setup failures might be due to no network access, or due to ssh access issues to the target machine.

 2. The `eval_status` function is called on each checking iteration.
 Your plugin needs to return a dictionary with 3 keys: